ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Related Work

 \subsection{Knowledge Distillation}

 Knowledge distillation transfers knowledge from a large, computationally intensive teacher model to a smaller, efficient student model, a process that facilitates real-time inference on resource-constrained systems \cite{goh2023self}.
 In robot navigation, compact models acquire high-level reasoning capabilities from extensive models \cite{sanh2019distilbert}, capabilities such as semantic scene understanding and human behavior prediction, without incurring significant computational costs \cite{tosi2020distilled}.
 Recent studies apply knowledge distillation in robotics using various methodologies.
 One approach learns human-like collision avoidance policies in decentralized multi-agent environments by transferring knowledge from human demonstrations to agent models \cite{Xu_2021}.
 Another approach transfers first-person-view representations into universally applicable third-person-view representations, a strategy that improves navigation models' adaptability across different platforms \cite{uemura2024lmdpgncrossmodalknowledgedistillation}.
 Nevertheless, existing techniques often overlook the integration of social reasoning into navigation policies.
 Large Vision-Language Models (VLMs), such as GPT-4V \cite{openai2024gpt4technicalreport} and LLaVA \cite{liu2023llava}, provide good capabilities in terms of human behavior prediction; however, their substantial computational demands and latency hinder real-time applications.
+Meanwhile, Attention maps are widely studied as a means of interpreting transformer models \cite{clark2019does, dosovitskiy2020image, chefer2021transformer}.
+In vision tasks, they highlight salient regions that align with human perception \cite{dosovitskiy2020image}.
+In navigation, Nazeri et al. \cite{10802451} found that mid-level attention activations from pretrained models highlight navigationally relevant areas, even without explicit supervision.
+Building on these insights, our work performs attention-level distillation from both vision-language and pretrained vision-action models.